carlos-vf/Deep-Learning/theory/Fish_detection.md

 ## Introduction
 The task of automatic fish detection can be very useful both for enviromental and economic purposes.
 Manual routine monitoring of fishes across multiple habitats has always been done, for example through the capture of samples (destructive method) or through underwater visual census by divers (time consuming method).

-To dimish the cost and time of this necessary task, many approaches to automatic fish detection have been tried in Machine Learning (ML) literature.
+To dimish the cost and time of this necessary task, many approaches to automatic fish detection have been tried in Machine Learning (ML) literature (for example Support Vector Machines).

 In general, automatic fish sampling involves the following three major tasks:
 - Fish detection, which discriminates fish from non-fish objects in underwater videos.
 Non-fish objects include coral reefs, aquatic plants, sea grass beds, sessile invertebrates such as sponges, gorgonians, ascidians, and general background.